Fat loss vs. weight loss

 Intermittent fasting, an approach to body transformation that alternates periods of eating with periods of fasting, can be superb for both losing fat and preserving muscle.[9,10]

-When it comes to intermittent fasting for beginners, there are lots of options to try like intermittent fasting 16:8, or the 5:2 diet.
+When it comes to intermittent fasting for beginners, there are lots of options to try, like intermittent fasting 16:8 or intermittent fasting 14:10.

 You do need to eat fewer calories than you burn to lose weight.
 But if you go too hard too fast, your weight loss will be the water / glycogen / muscle loss kind — and your body will also fight back.

-All round, not a great environment for fat loss or muscle gain to thrive.
+All around, that’s not a great environment for fat loss or muscle gain to thrive.

 Protein can’t do all this alone, though.
-Make sure to also include smart carbohydrates, healthy fat, fruits and veggies, and calcium rich foods like dairy and tofu.
+Make sure to also include smart carbohydrates, healthy fats, fruits and veggies, and calcium-rich foods like dairy and tofu.

 These macronutrients work together to transform your body.
-Here’s how to meal plan for maximum results.
-SIMPLE’s here to help you stick to that meal plan, too, with our helpful food tracker to make sure you’re crushing that meal plan.
-Take our SIMPLE quiz and get started today!
+Check out our guide on how to meal plan for maximum results.
+Simple’s here to help you stick to that meal plan, too, with our helpful food tracker to make sure you’re crushing that meal plan.
+Take our Simple quiz and get started today!

 That’s excess post-exercise oxygen consumption (EPOC) — the increase in your metabolic rate following a strength training session — at work.